 Merit Scholarship awards are supported by some 400 independent sponsors and by NMSC's own funds.
 Sponsor organizations include corporations and businesses, company foundations, professional associations, and colleges and universities.

-Every year some 1,000 National Merit Program participants, who are outstanding but not Finalists, are awarded Special Scholarships provided by corporations and business organizations.
+Every year some 800 National Merit Program participants, who are outstanding students who have not been named Finalists, are awarded Special Scholarships provided by corporations and business organizations.
 To be considered for a Special Scholarship, students must meet the sponsor's criteria and the entry requirements of the National Merit Scholarship Program.
 They also must submit an entry form to the sponsor organization.
 Subsequently, NMSC contacts a pool of high-scoring candidates through their respective high schools.
 These students and their school officials submit detailed scholarship applications.
 NMSC's professional staff evaluates information about candidates' abilities, skills, and accomplishments and chooses winners of the sponsor's Special Scholarships.
 These scholarships may either be renewable for four years of undergraduate study or one-time awards.

 A list of corporate organizations that sponsor National Merit Scholarships and/or Special Scholarships is given in the PSAT/NMSQT® Student Guide.